jlund/spotify-export/README.md

 -----------
 Let's convert a Spotify playlist into plain text!

-1. Open Spotify and go to the playlist that you want to export
+1. Open Spotify and go to the playlist that you want to export.
-2. Select the tracks that you want to export (Ctrl-A or Cmd-A to Select All)
+2. Select the tracks that you want to export (Ctrl-A or Cmd-A to Select All).
-3. Right-click on the selected tracks and choose "Copy Spotify URI" from the menu
+3. Right-click on the selected tracks and choose "Copy Spotify URI" from the menu.
-4. Go to the text editor of your choice and Paste
+4. Go to the text editor of your choice and Paste.
-5. Save the file
+5. Save the file.
-6. Run ./bin/spotify-export.rb your-filename.txt
+6. Run `./bin/spotify-export.rb your-filename.txt`.

-Running the command on the included spec/support/multiple-tracks.txt test file will produce the following output:
+Running the command on the included `spec/support/multiple-tracks.txt` test file will produce the following output:

     1. Illusions -- Shout Out Louds -- Optica (Bonus Track Version)
     2. My Number -- Foals -- Holy Fire